Albert F. Yeager: Academic career

 Yeager's earliest job came about just after he received his bachelor's degree and the creation of the Pennsylvania Chestnut Blight Commission, which he became a field agent for in 1913.
 Then he went on to teach vocational agriculture classes at Crete High School from 1914 to 1915 before completing his graduate level degree.
 From 1916 to 1918, he taught classes in horticulture and pomology at Pennsylvania State University.
 Yeager first joined the staff of North Dakota State University as a horticulturalist in 1919, along with becoming a part of the college's Experiment Station (NDAES).
 He served in this position until 1937, during which he was frequently an article writer for the horticultural bulletin publication whenever a new cultivar had been developed.
 The main focus of his research during this time period was developing crop cultivars resistant to early snap frosts, droughts, and lengthy cold temperatures, which were all conditions important to farmers in the state.
 He determined that frosts were of the greatest concern in killing crop fields and so sought to make cultivars of tomatoes and corn with higher resistance to sudden extreme lower temperatures.

 By 1934, Yeager was promoted to the position of head of the Horticulture and Forestry Department at the university.
 Additionally, he founded the local Fargo Garden Society and was active in the North Dakota Horticultural Society as its secretary.
 The onset of the 1930s and the Great Depression saw funds for the university and Yeager's research diminish, limiting his productive output and removing his research assistants.
-A 25-years-long conflict between the university and the state government came to a head in 1937 in an incident called "the purge", where the state governor William Langer accused multiple faculty at the university of communist ties, due to them having been criticizing the state budget cuts and Langer's other demands of the university.
+A 25-year-long conflict between the university and the state government came to a head in 1937 in an incident called "the purge", where the state governor William Langer accused multiple faculty at the university of communist ties, due to them having been criticizing the state budget cuts and Langer's other demands of the university.
 In a matter of days in July and August of that year, seven faculty were removed from their positions and replaced with loyalists to Langer and the state government.
 While Yeager was not affected by this incident, he was concerned about the ongoing budget cuts to scientific research and what had happened among the faculty, resulting in him resigning on September 30, 1937.